As17-01/LungTissues/CourseWork.md

 For the training I used two different templates for convolutional models.
 The first template used only linear and convolutional layers in their architecture and later the models are called "convolutional".
 In the second template I also used liquid layers in the models with different kinds of wirings, the number of neurons, the number of layers.

 I train each model with batch size of 64 images using torch.optim.Adam for 500 epochs.
-The learning rate is set to 0.0005 for NoduleMNIST3D and VesselMNIST3D datasets, and it is set to 0.001 for AdrenalMNIST3D dataset.
+The learning rate is set to 0.0005 for all datasets.
 To avoid overfitting there is an early stopping of the training process - if the validation loss was larger by 0.001 for 10 epochs than the best validation loss.
 For the loss function I used binary cross entropy, while also reporting accuracy and ROC AUC metric.

 ### Results